jarun/nnn/README.md

 `nnn` is also a disk usage analyzer, a fuzzy app launcher, a batch file renamer and a file picker.
 30+ **[plugins](https://github.com/jarun/nnn/tree/master/plugins)** extend the capabilities further.
 There's an independent [(neo)vim plugin](https://github.com/mcchrish/nnn.vim).
 Custom plugins are easy to add.

+If you prefer a lightweight system or productivity-boosting utilities, `nnn` is a delight to have.
+It's nearly zero-config (with sensible defaults) and can be setup in less than 5 minutes.

 It runs smoothly on the Raspberry Pi, Termux on Android ([demo video](https://www.youtube.com/watch?v=AbaauM7gUJw)), Linux, macOS, BSD, Cygwin and Linux subsystem for Windows. `nnn` works seamlessly with DEs and GUI utilities.
-It's nearly zero-config (with sensible defaults) and can be setup in less than 5 minutes.

 Visit the **[Wiki](https://github.com/jarun/nnn/wiki)** for operational concepts, how tos, use cases, chronology and insights.